LittleAhn/covid19-ml-project/README.md

 **WARNING:  OUR CODE TAKES A LONG TIME TO RUN** **PROCEED WITH CAUTION**

-0. read our report
+0. read our awesome report
 1. run setup.sh from the main project folder to unzip data files and setup your virtual environment
 2. to recreate files in intermediate data, run create_intermediate_data.populate_intermediate_data() - otherwise simply use the files provided in the zipped folder
-3. to run our grid search, execute either the fit_models_with_pca.py or fit_models_without_pca.py, these files will populate the output certain sections of the out folder with model objects, predictions on validation data, and results on validation data
+3. to run our grid search, execute either fit_models_with_pca.py or fit_models_without_pca.py, these files will populate  certain sections of the output folder with model objects, predictions, and scores on validation data - **takes a long time**
-4. to test models on our test data, run evaluate_models_on_test.execute_MAE_cal() - this will create files corresponding to the predictions for the test period of each model in the models_predictions_nopca and models_predictions_pca folders
+4. to score models on our test data, run evaluate_models_on_test.py - this will create files corresponding to the predictions for the test period of each model in the models_predictions_nopca and models_predictions_pca folders
-5. play around with functions in chart_results.py to... chart the results.  execute_plots and execute_test plots can called to track model performance for different fips codes and target variables.
-Other functions allow experimenting with different null models as benchmarks.
+5. play around with functions in chart_results.py to... chart the results.  execute_plots and execute_test plots can be called to track model performance for different fips codes and target variables.  other functions allow experimenting with different null models as benchmarks
-6. give us a good grade because even though our model sucked, we tried really hard